hbritze/applied-ML/README.md

 # Machine Learning Final Exam 2021/2022

 ***
-This file contains information and details about how to run the "ML_Exam_2021_code.ipynb".
-The code is written to supply the solutions to the tasks in question 3 "Variable Stars" of the Machine Learning 2020-2021 Exam.
+This repository contains the solutions to the tasks in question 3 "Variable Stars" of the Machine Learning 2020-2021 Exam in "ML_Exam_2021_code.ipynb".
 ***